Trello is a tool for collaboration and project management. You can see it as a virtual note board with sticky notes (a so-called Kanban board).

 since it makes video meetings a breeze.
 You can use Airgram for recording Zoom, Google Meet, and Microsoft Teams.

 Live transcription: Live transcription increases engagement and accommodates disabilities.
 Airgram’s intelligent assistant has support for eight languages and understands accents better than the built-in Zoom transcription.
 Plus, it comes with speaker detection that automatically labels the captions.

-Create agenda from Google Calendar: Use the Chrome extension to write a meeting agenda directly in Google Calendar and take notes during a Google Meet call.
+Create agenda from Google Calendar: Use the Chrom extension for Google Meet to write a meeting agenda directly in Google Calendar and take notes during a Google Meet call.

 Collaborate on notes: Airgram lets everyone who participates in the meeting take notes on a shared notepad.

 Clip and share key points: Your people are busy.
 Those who missed the meeting or want a quick refresher don’t want to read through every word.
 The clipping functionality lets you select the key points for concise meeting minutes that actually get read.